 When using a fire pit on your wooden or composite deck or anyplace else in your yard, never leave it unattended!
 Even if you take the safety precautions outlined in the article below, you won’t be able to control fluctuating winds or unexpected, unanticipated sparks.

 Keep water and a fire extinguisher nearby.

-This is already done for many families, at least if the outdoor hose is close by.
-If not, it’s simple to keep a covered tub, bucket, or pitcher full of water near your deck’s fire pit.
-As a result, everyone enjoying the controlled fire will be able to quickly and easily put out a potentially deadly blaze.
+This is already done for many families, at least if the outdoor hose is nearby.
+If not, keeping a covered tub, bucket, or pitcher full of water near your deck’s fire pit is simple.
+As a result, everyone enjoying the controlled fire can quickly and easily put out a potentially deadly blaze.